DylanBedetti/organisemylife/README.md

 ## Current problems

-- adding a modal without using routing!!
+- adding a modal without using routing!! - am I using a good method? same applies to Popups!
 - Individual List Item, how to best add edit modal!!!

 ## Currently doing